bibifant/NortEval_2/README.md

     It then saves individual results to the "language_percentage_results.json" file, and updates the "avg_results.json" file with the calculated average percentage.

 # Sentiment Analysis
+### This script checks if a model can recognize the connotation of test words and categorizes them from very positive to very negative.

+def load_data(ds_json_file_path)
+    This function loads the sentiment analysis dataset from the specified JSON file path (ds_json_file_path).
+It returns a list containing word data extracted from the dataset.

+def generate_prompt(prompt_template, word)
+    Given a base template (prompt_template) and a word, this function generates a prompt for sentiment analysis.
+The prompt is formatted with the specified word and additional instructions.

+def create_json_file(data, output_file_path)
+    Writes the provided data (data) to a JSON file located at the specified path (output_file_path).
+This function is responsible for saving data in JSON format.

+def check_sentiment_match_exact(response_sentiment, reference_sentiment, allowed_distance=1)
+    Checks if the predicted sentiment (response_sentiment) matches the reference sentiment (reference_sentiment) either exactly or within the specified Levenshtein distance (allowed_distance).

+def check_sentiment_match_in_category(response_sentiment, reference_sentiment)
+    Determines if the predicted sentiment (response_sentiment) falls into the same sentiment category as the reference sentiment (reference_sentiment).

+def update_results_file(output_folder, percentage_exact_matches, percentage_category_matches, result_category_exact_match, result_category_category_match)
+    Updates the average results file with new sentiment analysis results.
+It takes in percentages of exact matches, percentages of matches within the same category, and result categories for both exact matches and matches within the same category.

+def save_results(output_file_path, data)
+    Writes the sentiment analysis results (data) to a JSON file located at the specified path (output_file_path).
+This function is responsible for saving the detailed sentiment analysis results.

+def run_sentiment_analysis(output_folder)
+    Processes the sentiment analysis dataset, generates prompts for each word, collects sentiment analysis responses, and saves both detailed and average results.
+The results are stored in the specified output folder (output_folder).